Josh Hart’s late-game buckets lead Knicks to Game 1 win over Joel Embiid, 76ers

 Embiid entered the night listed as questionable, still recovering from a knee injury that forced him to miss 29 regular-season games.
 As he laid under the 76ers’ basket surrounded by teammates, coaches and trainers, many assumed the worst.
 When the center was finally able to stand, he slowly made his way back to the locker room.
 And the Knicks took full advantage of his absence, ending the second quarter on a 7-0 run to take a 58-46 lead into halftime.

+“It’s tough seeing your brother go down and you just kind of feel for him,” Tyrese Maxey said.
+“You pray for him and hope he’s OK.”

 However, the Embiid situation proved to be just a scare.
 Not only did he start the second half, but the 76ers were plus-15 with him on the court.
 Embiid was clearly pacing himself.
 He scored just five of his 29 points in the third quarter on 2-of-6 shooting.
-But Philadelphia did not need much from him because Tyrese Maxey and Kyle Lowry were unconscious.
+But Philadelphia did not need much from him because Maxey and Kyle Lowry were unconscious offensively.

 Maxey and Lowry combined for 24 points in the period, turning what was once a 14-point 76ers deficit into a three-point lead entering the final frame.
 The Knicks were outscored, 36-21, in the third quarter and allowed Philadelphia to shoot 61.9%.